The-AI-Alliance/microsite-template/README-template.md

 * [https://github.com/The-AI-Alliance/](https://github.com/The-AI-Alliance/) (`README.md` [direct link](https://github.com/The-AI-Alliance/.github/blob/main/profile/README.md))
 * [https://the-ai-alliance.github.io/](https://the-ai-alliance.github.io/) (`index.markdown` [direct link](https://github.com/The-AI-Alliance/the-ai-alliance.github.io/blob/main/docs/index.markdown))

 You only need to edit the first file, the [`README.md`](https://github.com/The-AI-Alliance/.github/blob/main/profile/README.md).

+1. Find the right section in the `README.md` where your project belongs.
+1. Find the correct table row in the section where it should be inserted.
+1. Copy the _**two**_ rows (`<tr>...</tr>`) either above or below this point and insert them.
+1. Edit all the details in the rows accordingly for your project.
+Note that if you didn't create a project dashboard in the previous step, you will delete that item in one of the table cells (`<td>...</td>`).
+You may decide to add or remove other links, too.

-After editing this file, notify Dean Wampler, who will run a tool that copies the change to the other location.
+After editing the [`README.md`](https://github.com/The-AI-Alliance/.github/blob/main/profile/README.md), notify Dean Wampler, who will run a tool that will copy the changes to the [https://the-ai-alliance.github.io/](https://the-ai-alliance.github.io/) site.
+(This process is documented in the [Appendix](#appendix) below.)

 Finally, talk to your focus area leaders about updating the main [AI Alliance website](https://thealliance.ai) with information about your project site.